jackreacher1994/BotStore/README.md

 Make sure the right content type like `Content-Type: application/json; charset=utf-8` is correctly returned.

+### Successes and Status Codes:

+200 for Successful requests.
+The actual response will depend on the request method used.
+In a GET request, the response will contain an entity corresponding to the requested resource.
+In a POST request, the response will contain an entity describing or containing the result of the action.

+201 for Fulfilled requests, resulting in the creation of a new resource.
+Example: registering user done and wait for account activation.

+202 for the request has been accepted for processing, but the processing has not been completed.
+Example: login but user account has not been activated.

+204 for No content requests.
+The server successfully processed the request and is not returning any content.

 ### Errors and Status Codes:

 If a request fails any validations, expect a 422 and errors in the following format: